KILTprotocol/spec-ext-credential-api/readme.md

 only in its background script, so that its private key remains outside of reach of 3rd parties.

-To encrypt the message the sender MUST convert it to JSON and use the `x25519-xsalsa20-poly1305` algorithm with the private key of the sender, the public key of the recipient, and 24 random bytes as nonce.
+To encrypt the message the sender MUST convert it to JSON and use the `x25519-xsalsa20-poly1305` algorithm with the private key of the sender, the public key of the recipient, and 24 random bytes as a nonce.
 The encrypted message contains the ciphertext, the IDs of the keys used, and the nonce.

 To decrypt the message the recipient MUST resolve the key IDs to keys, use `x25519-xsalsa20-poly1305`